udacity/RoboND-Perception-Project/README.md

 12. If everything was done correctly, the selected arm will perform pick and place operation and display trajectory in the rviz window
 13. Placing all the objects in their respective dropoff box signifies successful completion of this project.

+For all the step-by-step details on how to complete this project see the [RoboND 3D Perception Project Lesson]()
 Note: The robot is a bit moody at times and might leave objects on the table or fling them across the room :D As long as your pipeline performs succesful recognition, your project will be considered successful even if the robot feels otherwise!